 The interns in the Department of Pediatric Behavioral Health will be involved in two concurrent part-time rotations or two successive 6-month rotations (Consultation / Liaison and Pediatric Behavioral Health Clinic).
 The goal of this program is to graduate interns able to function independently as a consultant and care provider to pediatric inpatient and outpatient medical populations

-On the Consultation / Liaison (C/L) service, the intern will provide psychiatric and psychological consultations and services to children hospitalized on medical-surgical services.
-Interns will learn to communicate effectively with patients, families, and the interdisciplinary team working with that child.
-When necessary, interns will provide ongoing consultation and therapy services to children and their families throughout their hospital stay.
+On the Consultation / Liaison (C/L) service, the intern will provide psychiatric and psychological consultations and services to children hospitalized on medical-surgical services and ones being seen in the Emergency Department.
+When necessary, the interns will provide ongoing consultation and therapy services to children and their families throughout their hospital stay.

 On both services, typical child/adolescent patients experience mental health difficulties as a consequence of -- or that influence -- a medical condition (e.g., adapting to acute and chronic medical conditions; complying with medical regimens; problems with separation from family, home, and friends; chronic pain management).
 Patients have a variety of conditions, including orthopedic anomalies and injuries, brain injuries and other neurological conditions, diabetes, asthma and other pulmonary conditions, cardiac problems, and feeding or other GI disorders.

 Supervision is provided by pediatric psychology and psychiatry faculty.
 One intern will be placed at this site for the entire training year.